EtzionR/Finding-Mountaintops-using-DL/README.md

 ![Rheinwaldhorn area](https://github.com/EtzionR/Finding-Mountaintops-using-DL/blob/main/pictures/rhn.png)

-After using the model prediction, we will paint in red the peaks and mountain ranges identified, and present the result in 3D:
+After using the model prediction, we will paint in red the peaks identified, and present the result in 3D:

 ![Rheinwaldhorn_gif](https://github.com/EtzionR/Finding-Mountaintops-using-DL/blob/main/pictures/Rheinwaldhorn.gif)

-As can be seen, the model was able to successfully identify the peaks along the mountain ranges.
+As can be seen, the model was able to successfully identify the peaks.

 Full code for the model application process can be seen here: [**"implementation.ipynb"**](https://github.com/EtzionR/Finding-Mountaintops-using-DL/blob/main/implementation.ipynb)